Heraklion Airport Guide (HER) ✈️: All You Need to Know Before Arriving

 Heraklion Airport Parkinng

-When is Heraklion Airport moving to Kastelli?
+When is Heraklion Airport Moving to Kasteli?

 Heraklion Airport Parking Entrance

-Can you rent a car at Heraklion Airport?
+Can You Rent a Car at Heraklion Airport?

 Rental Center Crete office at Heraklion Airport

-Crete car rental costs vary by vehicle type, rental duration, insurance coverage, and any extras like GPS or child seats.
-A Heraklion Airport car rental is especially beneficial for families, couples, and groups planning to travel outside Heraklion and into more remote areas with limited public transport.
+Crete car rental costs vary by vehicle type, rental duration, insurance coverage, and extras like GPS or child seats.
+A Heraklion Airport car rental is especially beneficial for families, couples, and groups planning to travel outside Heraklion into more remote areas with limited public transport.

-Where to eat and drink near Heraklion Airport
+Where to Eat and Drink near Heraklion Airport

 7 thalasses

-Where to stay near Heraklion Airport
+Where to Stay near Heraklion Airport

-Where to shop near Heraklion airport
+Where to Shop near Heraklion Airport

 Heraklion Flea Market

-What are the things to do in Heraklion?
+What are the Things to Do in Heraklion?

 Heraklion Waterfront